 Below are seven playful strategies from my colleagues at Hand in Hand Parenting that help children be more adventurous and reduce tension for everyone at the table.

-Roma Norriss, a Hand in Hand Instructor in Bristol, UK, recommends doing special time before dinner.
+Roma Norriss, a Hand in Hand Instructor in the UK, recommends doing special time before dinner.
 In the rush to prepare food, we often forget about connecting with our kids.
 Try spending 10-15 minutes of focused, child-led playtime before the meal.
 This close connection can help children feel safe to try new foods.
-Roma shares, “My very fussy daughter has been known to exclaim, ‘Mmm delicious quinoa!’ when she has had a good dose of special time.”
+Roma shares, “My very fussy daughter has been known to exclaim, ‘Mmm delicious quinoa!’ when she has had a good dose of special time before dinner.”

 Start by taking bites of your food while looking a bit skeptical that it’s going to be tasty.
 As you chew, say a small “mmm.”
-Gradually ramp up your surprise and delight at how delicious the food is with a big, long “mmmmmm” sound.
-Make some animated movements to express how tasty it is.
+Begin with subtle appreciation, then gradually show more excitement.
+Make animated movements to express your delight.
 You could even run around the room in a wild way, then come back and say, “Oh sorry, that food just sent me a bit crazy for a moment.”
 This exaggerated enjoyment can be contagious!

 Hand in Hand instructor Skye Munro from Australia suggests this fun approach.
-Put their children’s plates down with food at the table and say, “OK, I don’t want ANYONE to eat ANY of this food.
+Put your child’s plate down with food at the table and say, “OK, I don’t want ANYONE to eat ANY of this food.
 Please do NOT eat this.
 I just want you to look after it for a bit while I grab something from the bedroom.”
 Walk away for a minute and come back to see what they’ve eaten.
-With mock horror, exclaim, “Oh no, it looks like someone has eaten this food?!
-That can’t be right?!”
+With mock horror, exclaim, “Oh no, it looks like someone has eaten this food!
+That can’t be right!”
 This game turns eating into a fun act of playful rebellion.

 Hand in Hand Instructor Sarah MacLaughlin has a fun suggestion for children who are finding it hard to sit still.
 Pretend to spread glue on the chair before they sit.
 When they get up, act confused as to why your glue is not working: “That is so strange!
 I guess I’ll put some more glue on here… Hurry, see if you can eat a bite of food before that glue wears off.”
 You can add “stronger glue” each time, making it a fun game that encourages both sitting at the table and eating.